luisv5z/Bare/README.md

-# Simple
+# Bare

-A theme for Hugo.
+A simple theme for Hugo.

 ## MIT License